Jooho/isv-cli/docs/must-gather/proposal.md

 - However, it requires `cluster-admin` role to execute the command.

 ## ISV-CLI Must-Gather
-- ISV-CLI customise OC CLI Must-Gather to meet the requirements.
+- ISV-CLI customize OC CLI Must-Gather to meet the requirements.
 - ISV-CLI provides the following features:
   - login
   - logout